totogot/Social_Media_Analytics/README.md

 $ pip install .
 ```

-This last command will install all dependencies outlined in the setup.cfg file.
-I have included ipykernel in there to enable the scripts to be run from notebooks also.
+This last command will install all dependencies outlined in the setup.cfg file. ipykernel has been included to enable the main.ipynb to be run also and for relevant visualisations to be outputted also.

 # Pulling tweets
 To pull posts from social media, I have opted to use the wonderful SNScrape package (https://github.com/JustAnotherArchivist/snscrape) - which comes with a nice Python wrapper to allow users to scrape social media content from across a range of channels (Twitter, Instagram, Facebook, Reddit, Telegram, etc.).